Initial public offering: Quiet period

-Under American securities law, there are two-time windows commonly referred to as "quiet periods" during an IPO's history.
+Under American securities law, there are two-time windows commonly referred to as "quiet periods" during an IPO.
 The first and the one linked above is the period of time following the filing of the company's S-1 but before SEC staff declare the registration statement effective.
 During this time, issuers, company insiders, analysts, and other parties are legally restricted in their ability to discuss or promote the upcoming IPO (U.S. Securities and Exchange Commission, 2005).

 The other "quiet period" refers to a period of 10 calendar days following an IPO's first day of public trading.
 During this time, insiders and any underwriters involved in the IPO are restricted from issuing any earnings forecasts or research reports for the company.
 When the quiet period is over, generally the underwriters will initiate research coverage on the firm.
 A three-day waiting period exists for any member that has acted as a manager or co-manager in a secondary offering.